 Included in the Dutch copyright act, we find Article 25fa, also known as the Taverne Amendment, named after former Member of Parliament Joost Taverne.
 Under this article, researchers can make the published version of their scientific publications open access available after a reasonable period of time following the first publication.
 Dutch universities have agreed that a six-month period is reasonable.
 This also applies if the publisher stipulates a longer embargo period.

 The publications will be included in the Utrecht University Repository.
-Please keep in mind that the publications cannot be viewed right away because the library has to perform a number of administrative tasks after the license agreement has been signed.
+Please keep in mind that not all publications can be viewed right away from 2015 onwards because making the works open access is partly done manually.
 An embargo may also be placed if the six-month period after the first publication has not passed yet.

 Questions coming from the publisher